Manoui/website/index.md

 {% include topic_timeseries.html %}

-You may have already guessed that most famous quotations over time are related to politics, but justice also appears frequently.
+You may have already guessed that most famous quotations over time are related to justice and politics.
 Whereas arts and environment are a bit less likely (maybe consequence of a certain climatosceptic presisdent...?).
 Quotes were tagged using [Empath](https://arxiv.org/pdf/1602.06979.pdf), a tool that can generate and validate new lexical categories on demand from a small set of words, which were manually defined.

 {% include topic_analysis.html %}